 So before you select your new pair of sunglasses, make sure to wear them outside and see whether they provide optical clarity, decreased glare, and improved contrast.

-If you or a loved one has low vision, contact Low Vision Of Colorado to discuss which sunglasses are right for you.
+If you or a loved one has low vision, contact Low Vision Of Nebraska to discuss which sunglasses are right for you.

-Our practice serves patients from Denver, Colorado Springs, Fort Collins, and Boulder, Nebraska and surrounding communities.
+Our practice serves patients from Denver, McCook, Colorado Springs, and , Nebraska and surrounding communities.